azanebrain/sparqlverse-r/README.md

 - Boot up the Shiny Server with `start shiny-server` and access port 3838 (https://ws-akeen:3838)

+## Run in the browser

+On your VM go to port 3838/sparqlverse-r/<<your app>> .
+This opens the /srv/shiny-server/ directory

 ## Setup

 - Clone the repo to /srv/shiny-server on the VM